-For the first time, we are offering an open CARES session to the public.
-The course will be held over five days interactively (unfortunately, due to current restrictions, face-to-face training will not be possible at the moment).
+We are offering an open CARES session to the public.
+The course will be held interactively (unfortunately, due to current restrictions, face-to-face training will not be possible at the moment).
 For further details about this course, contact [email protected].

-3rd February – Working effectively with the human brain – The APET Model (1 day)
+6th October, 9am to 3pm – Working effectively with the human brain – The APET Model

 Please note, you will need to attend every session to receive a course completion certificate.